tiukenywil11/hugo-blog/tiukenywil11_blog/content/posts/project-idea-1-part-3.md

 	<App />
 </React.StrictMode>
 ```
-- Replace it with thefollowing snippet to add routing function to components inside the 'BrowserRouter' tags.
+- Replace it with the following snippet to add routing function to components inside the 'BrowserRouter' tags.
 ```html
 <React.StrictMode>
 	<BrowserRouter>